Quafadas/dedav4s/README.md

 Will also work in any repl environment, as long as...

 # What just happened?
 What are the constraints?
 plotBarChart is an [extension method](https://dotty.epfl.ch/docs/reference/contextual/extension-methods.html) on numeric iterables.
 It deals with some light admin before setting up a [Bar Chart](https://vega.github.io/vega/examples/bar-chart/).
-The BarChart is a case class... which runs the "plotTarget" side effect.
+The BarChart is a case class... which runs the "plotTarget" side effect [given](https://dotty.epfl.ch/docs/reference/contextual/givens.html) which is in scope.

 The "setup" assumes one is able to access this url - it reads the spec from;